Monk: Jainism

 One of the most intense forms of Asceticism can be found in Jainism, one of the world's oldest religions.
 Jainism encourages fasting, yoga practices, meditation in difficult postures, and other austerities.
 According to Jains, one's highest goal should be attaining Nirvana or Moksha (i.e., liberation from samsara, the cycle of birth and rebirth).
 For this, a soul has to be without attachment or self-indulgence.
 This can be achieved only by the monks and nuns who take five great vows: of non-violence, of truth, of non-stealing, of non-possession and of celibacy.

 Most of the austerities and ascetic practices can be traced back to Vardhaman Mahavira, the twenty-fourth "fordmaker" or Tirthankara.
 The Acaranga Sutra, or Book of Good Conduct, is a sacred book within Jainism that discusses the ascetic code of conduct.
 Other texts that provide insight into conduct of ascetics include Yogashastra by Acharya Hemachandra and Niyamasara by Acharya Kundakunda.
 Other illustrious Jain works on ascetic conduct are Oghanijjutti, Pindanijjutti, Cheda Sutta, and Nisiha Suttafee.

-Full Jain monk in either Svetambara or Digambara tradition can belong to one of these ranks:
+Full Jain monk in either Śvetāmbara or Digambara tradition can belong to one of these ranks: